healem/bbb/DESIGN.md

 #TODO
 Tasks:
--Tasks that target a specific device
+- Tasks that target a specific device
--Tasks that target a specific service (that can run on any node) -Tasks that are user visible
+- Tasks that target a specific service (that can run on any node)
+- Tasks that are user visible
--Tasks that are hidden
+- Tasks that are hidden
--Tasks registered with plugin
+- Tasks registered with plugin
--Maybe in C++ and core service
+- Maybe in C++ and core service
-  -Distribution could still be a separate service
+  - Distribution could still be a separate service
-  -Or is it better to separate tasks as its own service?
+  - Or is it better to separate tasks as its own service?
-    -Would need multiple plugin frameworks?
+    - Would need multiple plugin frameworks?
--Need to be re-entrant to allow for asynchronous task execution
+- Need to be re-entrant to allow for asynchronous task execution

 Events/Alarms:
--Event/Alarm service
+- Event/Alarm service
--Plugins register for notification (over AMQP?)
+- Plugins register for notification (over AMQP?)
--Rules engine is always notified
+- Rules engine is always notified
--Event/Alarm definitions in json, delivered with plugin?
+- Event/Alarm definitions in json, delivered with plugin?

-User Multitenancy, RBAC, Audit trail, authentication, permissions -Should be able to create multiple tenants with access to certain objects -Users get roles that give access to certain objects -OAuth integration?
+User Multitenancy, RBAC, Audit trail, authentication, permissions
+- Should be able to create multiple tenants with access to certain objects
+- Users get roles that give access to certain objects
+- OAuth integration?
--Change UI view depending on admin vs user?
+- Change UI view depending on admin vs user?

 Federation authentication
--How to authenticate nodes - cert exchange at join time?
+- How to authenticate nodes - cert exchange at join time?
--Is crypto needed?
+- Is crypto needed?
 Certainly for user auth, but normal data?